Is Playa del Carmen Safe? Top Playa del Carmen Safety Tips for 2025

 Smart Traveler Enrollment Program

 You’ll then receive news and safety alerts by email for the areas you’re traveling to.
-I’m enrolled and have found it to be very helpful and informative.
+I’m enrolled and have found it to be very helpful and informative!Β

-Mexico Safety Media Perception
+Mexico Safety in the Media

 It’s no secret that there’s lot of media hype about violent crime in Mexico, especially on American news channels and social media.